AustinCodingAcademy/PHPIntro/Homework/day6hw.md

 1. Using a method similar to the first CSV import we did in class (look at [Notes/day6notes/csv2.php](/Notes/day6notes/csv2.php) for reference), import this weather CSV into a PHP array, and `print_r()` the results.
 Put your work in a file called `day6hw/ex1.php`.

 2. Look at the array you now have (called `$rows` in the csv2.php example).
 Is this a nested array?
 If so, how deeply nested?
 Is this an associative array or a sequential array?
-(Put answers in `day6hw/ex2`).
 Put your answers in a file called `day6hw/ex2`.

 3. Where are the column / field names stored in your array?
 Define a variable called `$fieldNames` and store the field names in it.
 Try to automatically get the field names without having to manually type them in in your code.
 Copy your `ex1.php` to `ex3.php` and add the `$fieldNames` to your code and `print_r()` it.